The coffin bone (CB) in the equine foot is known by many names.

 In the photo above, the lateral cartilage has been simulated using modeling clay to help show it's relationship to the pedal bone.

 The lateral cartilage is cut away from the wing (palmar process) of the pedal bone.

 All the structures have been removed from the coffin bone.
 It was placed on the sole as a visual reference.

 This page just scratches the surface of the importance of the role of the coffin bone.
-For those professionals who wish to learn more, we have produced a Coffin Bone iPad App and eBook which gives a much more in-depth look at this vital structure.
+For those professionals who wish to learn more, we have produced a Coffin Bone eBook which gives a much more in-depth look at this vital structure.